ZzeZzofas/FC-ABSS/journal.md

 I also researched light sensors with fast analog response, since the control loop needs real-time feedback.

-By evening, I thought about how it would look to see algae “bathed” in that simulated light — almost like a futuristic fish tank.
+By evening, I thought about how it would look to see algae “bathed” in that simulated light, almost like a futuristic fish tank.

 - ![the 3d on simulation](images/por.jpg)
 - ![Light intensity control circuit](images/image-2.png)